DataDog/documentation/content/en/security/cspm/findings.md

 ### Audit your muted findings

-CSPM provides several options for viewing an auditing muted findings:
+CSPM provides several options for viewing your muted findings.

+This allows you to audit your findings, as well as review whether a muted finding is currently in a pass or fail state for a given resource.

 - Sort by the **Muted** column on the Security Findings Explorer.
-- Filter the page using the Muted facet.
+- Filter the Security Findings Explorer using the **Muted** facet.
 - View finding > Timeline

 ## Further reading